Code-Institute-Submissions/mackey123-Milestone-project_JulyResu/README.md

 2. I want to be able to easily access any more information on them through links.

-3. As a first time user I want to be able to navigate and back out of this site easily and without delay, I want to be taken to a new page when I open a link.
+3. As a first time user I want to be able to navigate and back out of this site easily and without delay.

 ## Return user goals